Bridging Finance Calculator

 • Report Type: A detailed valuation report will cost more than a basic “desk-top appraisal.”
 While thorough valuations are crucial, we prioritise cost-effective options like desk-top appraisals whenever possible.

-• Payment: Valuation fees must be paid directly to the surveyor or lender.
+You must pay valuation fees directly to the surveyor or lender.

 Solicitor Fees: The lender will appoint a solicitor to handle legal aspects like loan contracts and securing the property.
 These legal fees are the responsibility of the borrower.
 We provide a cost estimate through our online calculator.